jianyuan/terraform-provider-sentry/docs/resources/notification_action.md

 ### Required

 - `organization` (String) The slug of the organization the project belongs to.
-- `project_slugs` (List of String) The list of project slugs that the Notification Action is created for.
+- `projects` (List of String) The list of project slugs that the Notification Action is created for.
 - `service_type` (String) The service that is used for sending the notification.
 - `trigger_type` (String) The type of trigger that will activate this action.
 Valid values are `spike_protection`.